-- Click on File menu.
+- Click on the File menu.
 Then click on Backup.

-- In the Backup the Tree window that appears, check the boxes for Media files, Historical events.
-If your tree is linked with Ancestry.com, you will also be able to check Allow restored file to resume syncing.
+- In the Backup, the Tree window that appears checks the boxes for Media files and Historical events.
+If your tree is linked with Ancestry.com, you will also be able to check the Allow restored file to resume syncing.